flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 --------------------------------------------------------------------------------------------------------------

-For evaluating and ranking the candidate models during the AutoML experiment, we use the data from January 2023 to December 2023, where data for each month is extracted separately from the corresponding vintage.
+For evaluating and ranking the candidate models during the AutoML experiment, we use the data from January 2023 to December 2023, where the data for each month is extracted separately from the corresponding vintage.

 .. important::